tuvo1106/aws-primer/certified_cloud_practitioner.md

 #### _Organizations and Accounts_

 - **Organizations** allow you to centrally manage billing, control access, compliance, security, and share resources
-- **Root Account User** is a single sign-in identity that has complete access to all AWS services and resources in an account Each account has a Root Account User
+- **Root Account User** is a single sign-in identity that has complete access to all AWS services and resources in an account.
+Each account has a Root Account User
 - **Organization Units** are a group of AWS accounts within an organization which can also contain other organizational units - creating a hierachy
 - **Service Control Policies** give central control over the alloed permissions for all accounts in your organization, helping to ensure your accounts stay within your organization's guidelines